43 Sights in Bergen, Norway (with Map and Images)

 The meat bazaar is located in Vetrlidsallmenningen 2 in Bergen.
 The city's bazaar, as the building was originally called, was designed by city conductor and architect Conrad Fredrik von der Lippe, and built in 1874–1876 in neo-Romanesque style.
 Art historian Per Jahn Lavik calls the style "Florentine Neo-Renaissance". von der Lippe also designed two important flank buildings for the Meat Bazaar, Vetrlidsalmenningen 1 and the brick bag for the Hanseatic Museum.
 The meat bazaar was built to control the market trade and the sale of food products, with a view to fraud and hygiene.

-Sundt's goods magazine is located in Torgallmenningen 14 in the center of Bergen.
-The building was designed by the architect Per Grieg, and the Stormagasinet opened on July 18, 1938.
-50 years later, in 1988, the building was protected, as a result of the cultural heritage being threatened by extension in height.
-What is preserved by the original interior is also included in the conservation.
-Healthy goods magazine is considered one of the main works of functionalism in Norway.
-In 1961, the architect was awarded the Houen Fonds diploma for the building.
-The building is currently owned by DNB Næringsseiendom AS.
-In the period 2022-24, the entire building will be rehabilitated, due to rust damage to the reinforcing iron.
-The building is completely closed while the improvement is ongoing.
+Sundt's department store is located at Torgallmenningen 14 in the center of Bergen.
+The building was designed by the architect Per Grieg, and the department store opened on 18 July 1938.
+50 years later, in 1988, the building was protected, as a result of the cultural monument being threatened by extensions at height.
+What has been preserved of the original interior is also included in the preservation.
+Sundt department store is considered one of the main works of functionalism in Norway.
+In 1961, the architect was awarded the Houen Foundation's diploma for the building.
+The building is currently owned by DNB Næringseiendom AS.
+In the period 2022-24, the entire building will be rehabilitated, due to rust damage to the rebar.
+The building is completely closed while the repairs are ongoing.

 Forum cinema is a former cinema building at Danmarks plass, Fjøsangerveien 28 in Bergen.
 The building was designed by Ole Landmark in 1936 and was completed in 1946.
 It was the largest cinema in Bergen until it was closed down in 2005.